Samagra-Development/ai-tools/src/search/word_score/local/README.md

 - Replace the file in `./content` with a csv file of your choice, but the data column should be named `tags` column.
 - Start your docker engine and `docker build -t word_score .`.
 - Do `docker run -p 8000:8000 word_score`.
-- `curl -X POST -H "Content-Type: application/json" -d '{"query": QUERY, "n": N}' http://0.0.0.0:8000`. <br> Replace `QUERY` with a query and `N` with the number of rows you want to retrieve.
+- `curl -X POST -H "Content-Type: application/json" -d '{"query": "seed procurement district", "n": "5", "search_category" : "seed"}' http://localhost:8000/`. <br> Replace `seed procurement district` with a query you want to search and `5` with the number of rows you want to retrieve.
 - The reponse for above would be: <br>
 `
 {